Title: Using Vehicles for College Business Policy

 Use of a Rented or Leased Vehicle for Personal Business

-Enterprise offers a discount for personal rentals.
-For all “personal use” or leisure rentals you may use discount code EHSB19A and online three-digit pin of ENT.
-The discount code for personal use does not include the insurance coverage that is included on our business account.
+Enterprise and National offer a discount for personal rentals.
+For all personal use or leisure rentals you may use discount code EHSB19A and online three-digit pin is ENT.
+The discount code for personal use does not include the insurance coverage that is included on the College business account.